Hibby/packetradio-guide/docs/linux.md

 ![Featherpad Installation](static/img/install-featherpad.png)

-The Raspberry Pi ships with Featherpad - this is a lightweight text editor.
 You can open Featherpad from the application launcher and use the file->open menu to get access to files all round the system:

 ![Featherpad Open File](static/img/featherpad-open.png)